BeyondCombustion/Glossary/README.md

 ## **whip**

 Flexible tubing (usually silicone or plastic - high-temperature-resistant in reputable models) attached to a wand, and used to inhale from.
 It may also refer to the whip plus the wand (and perhaps mouthpiece) assembled.
 Whips are only used with some vaporizers.

+## **WonG**

+Wood-on-glass adapter or stem.
+Used in various ways by different vapes.
+Can connect vapes to water pipes or dry pipes for cooling and conditioning the vapor, be used as the stem in some vapes, etc.

 [View All Vaporents Repositories](https://github.com/Vaporents?tab=repositories)